 Structure of Saigon Opera House

 Inside, the opera house has a central seating area on the orchestra level and two levels of seating above.
 This house can accommodate around 1,800 people.
-Additionally, Saigon Opera House is equipped with modern electrical equipment, lighting, and sound systems.
+Saigon Opera House is also equipped with modern electrical equipment, lighting, and sound systems.

 Performance and Tickets at Saigon Opera House

-Besides orchestra concerts, the opera house often hosts many other performing arts, ranging from contemporary dance, ballet to traditional folk music shows.
+Besides orchestra concerts, the opera house often hosts many other performing arts, from contemporary dance and ballet to traditional folk music shows.
 Some current popular shows at Saigon Opera House include A O Show, Teh Dar, and The Mist.
-The information on performances and events at Saigon Opera House can be found on the website Lune Production, and Ho Chi Minh City Ballet Symphony Orchestra and Opera or at the box office next to the opera house, which is open daily from 9 AM to 4:30 PM.
+The information on performances and events at Saigon Opera House can be found on the website Lune Production and Ho Chi Minh City Ballet Symphony Orchestra and Opera or at the box office next to the opera house, which is open daily from 9 AM to 4:30 PM.
 To buy a ticket, you can book at the websites above or go directly to their box office.

 Summary of Saigon Opera House